 Looking for women's business funding?
 Be sure to read our latest article on Grants For Women-Owned Business.

 The national health care reforms which became law in March of 2010 included a federal program that helps some biotech firms create new therapies.
 A total of $1 billion was available in the form of grants or tax credits.
-The deadline to apply was Oct.
-2010, so this opportunity has passed.
-However, be sure to check back often to see what else is new — and check the bottom of each page of this site for real-time, late-breaking news about grant opportunities.
+The deadline has passed, but be sure to check back often to see what else is new — and check the bottom of each page of this site for real-time, late-breaking news about grant opportunities.

 While there are many misconceptions about the availability of grants for small businesses owners, that doesn't mean that no grants are out there.
 The U.S. Small Business Administration does no direct funding of small businesses.
 On its website the SBA states that although if doesn't directly provide grants to small companies to help them grow their busines or to start a new one, it does offer grants to groups that provide a variety of services to small businesses.
 Those services include financial support as well as aid related to technical needs and management consulting.